FabioPlunser/Datenbanksysteme/sheet_10/2b_explanations.md

 Time: 1.355 ms
 ```

+Normally now we would directly get the data in order from the seq scan.
+That would save us the sorting. <br>
-The Index is not used, because the dataset is to small.
+In this case the index is not used, because the dataset is to small.
 If the dataset would be bigger, the index would be used.